raman325/ha-zoom-automation/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

+{% if installed %}

+**BREAKING CHANGE: If you have previously created webhook automations, you will need to update them to be event automations using the `zoom_automation_webhook` event.
+The latest update will not work properly without this change.**

+{% endif %}

 _Component to help create automations for events that occur in your [Zoom][zoom] account._

 {% if installed %}